-A virtual robot is considered to be in a signal block zone if the center of the robot is within the zone.
-The center coordinates are provided to teams by the CoSpace server.
+A virtual robot is considered to be in a signal block zone if the centre of the robot is within the zone.
+The centre coordinates is provided to teams by the CoSpace server.

-5.5.9 Out of Boundary (Secondary Category - WORLD\2 Only)
+4.2.9 Out of Boundary (Open Sub-League - WORLD\2 Only)